expressots/expresso-site-doc/docs/overview/first-steps.md

 # First Steps

-In this section, you will delve into the core concepts of ExpressoTS.
-To familiarize yourself with the framework and its building blocks, we'll guide you through the process of building a simple non-opinionated project from scratch.
-This will help you understand some of the initial framework concepts and get started with ExpressoTS.
+In this section, you will delve into the core concepts of ExpressoTS to familiarize yourself with the framework and its building blocks.

 ## The technology